Surviving a Stroke: Treatment and Recovery

 Methodist Women’s Hospital is certified as Acute Stroke Ready.
-That means health care professionals will assess, treat and transfer stroke patients to an Advance Primary Stroke Center – which is Methodist Hospital.
+That means health care professionals will assess, treat and transfer stroke patients to an Advance Primary Stroke Center – often Methodist Hospital.

 Types of strokes

-The moment a patient comes to our care, we first work to diagnose what type of stroke the patient is suffering.
+The moment a patient comes to us for their care, we work to diagnose what type of stroke they are experiencing.

-Ischemic strokes are the most common kind, making up 87 percent of strokes.
+Ischemic strokes are the most common kind, making up 87% of cases.
 Ischemic strokes happen when a clot – whether a blood clot or a clot made up of fatty tissue from cholesterol plaque in the arteries – blocks a vessel supplying blood to the brain.

-Patients who suffer an ischemic stroke often do better than those who suffer hemorrhagic strokes.
-Hemorrhagic strokes are when there is bleeding on the brain, often from the rupture of an aneurysm caused by high blood pressure.
+Patients who suffer ischemic strokes often do better than those who suffer hemorrhagic strokes.
+Hemorrhagic strokes occur when there is bleeding on the brain, often from the rupture of an aneurysm caused by high blood pressure.

-While hemorrhagic strokes only account for about 13 percent of strokes, they account for about 30 percent of deaths caused by stroke.
-Stroke is currently the fifth leading cause of death in the United States, and the fourth leading cause of death in Nebraska.
+While hemorrhagic strokes account for about 13 percent of strokes, they account for about 30 percent of deaths caused by stroke.
+Stroke is currently the fifth leading cause of death in the United States and the fourth leading cause of death in Nebraska.

 Treating a stroke

-Those who come to the Methodist emergency department with an ischemic stroke and are within a three-hour window of the onset of their stroke symptoms, are given a drug called tPA.
+A patient who comes to the Methodist Emergency Department with an ischemic stroke within a 4 1/2 hour window of the onset of symptoms is given a drug called tPA.
 This drug works quickly to dissolve the clot and improve the blood flow.
-When given in time, tPA can save lives and reduce the long-term effects of stroke.
+When given in time, tPA can save lives and reduce the long-term effects of a stroke.

-Following treatment, patients are transferred then to Methodist ICU to be watched for 24-hours.
-From there, a patient will go to the Methodist Neuro Unit where physicians and staff work to find out what caused the stroke so we can help prevent it from happening again.
+Following treatment, a patient is transferred to the Methodist ICU to be watched for 24 hours.
+From there, a patient will go to the Methodist Neuro Unit, where physicians and staff work to find out what caused the stroke so we can help prevent it from happening again.